Ways to Prevent Relapse

 Definition of Relapse

-Relapse can be defined as a reoccurrence of substance use or engaging in addictive behaviors after a period of abstinence or recovery.
+Relapse can be defined as a recurrence of substance use or engaging in addictive behaviors after a period of abstinence or recovery.
 It is important to recognize that relapse is not a single event but rather a gradual process with distinct stages, including emotional, mental, and physical stages [1].
 Recovery is a process of personal growth with developmental milestones, and each stage of recovery has its own risks of relapse.

 Common Relapse Triggers